-Main Types of Data Analysis for Companies to Employ
+Main Types of Data Analysis for Companies to Employ: Techniques and Methods

-There’s a range of popular types of data analysis used by companies today.
+There are different methods of data analysis used by companies today.
 Some are similar to each other, some are complementary.
-Below, we’ll focus on the six main ones that we believe to be most frequently used in various software projects.
+Below, we’ll focus on the six key ways of analyzing data that we believe to be most frequently used in various software projects.
 Let’s take a look.

 1. Exploratory Analysis